learn-academy-2023-alpha/week-7-assessment-JacobR96/interview-questions.md

+rails gernerate controller -creates a controller file, a view file, a functional test file, a helper for the view, a JavaScript file, and a stylesheet file.

+rails generate model -Ruby class that is used to represent data, models can interact with the database through  Rails Active Record.

+rails generate migration -is a way to make changes to your database. you can use key words such as , add_column, remove_column , add_reference, create_table, change_table,change_column, add_belongs_to and add_foreign_key. to use your rails magic on whatever column.

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?